scalalandio/chimney/docs/docs/supported-patching.md

       // expected output:
       // User(id = 10, email = "xyz@@domain.com", phone = 123123123L)
     }

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher: Patcher[User, UserUpdateForm] = Patcher.define[User, UserUpdateForm] .ignoreRedundantPatcherFields
+      .buildPatcher
     ```

 Patching succeeded using only relevant fields that appear in the patched object and ignoring address: `String` field